This post contains affiliate links.

-Upgrade your olives with this Marinated Olives recipe.
+Upgrade your olives with this quick and easy marinated olives recipe.
 It’s the perfect way to add zesty Mediterranean flavor with olive oil, lemon juice, and seasonings!
+I love them with crispy bread and a creamy cheese, but the options for enjoying these are endless.

 Marinated olives are the perfect heart-healthy snack loaded with healthy fats, antioxidants, and vitamins like Vitamin E, calcium, copper, and iron.
 Their anti-inflammatory properties are also a great benefit and they serve as a staple in the classically healthy, veggie- and whole grain-focused Mediterranean diet (which is actually one of the only “diets” they recommended in nutrition school).

 Marinated olives can be enjoyed as-is or as the perfect addition to your favorite charcuterie board presentation.
 When eating, you can grab with your fingers or use a toothpick (a la fancier occasions).
-Be sure to chew around the pit to avoid hurting a tooth!
+Be sure to chew around the pit to avoid hurting a tooth, or use pitted olives!

 Here’s what you’ll need

-As for the lemon, we will be using both the juice and peel of 1 fruit.
+- Lemon: As for the lemon, we will use the juice and peel of 1 fruit.
 While the juice brings sour acidity, the peel brings that distinct lemon flavor.

-Next comes the olive oil.
-This will be the base for all of the flavorings, and we’ll be pouring the final mixture over the olives to complete the dish.
-You will need 1 cup of extra virgin olive oil.
+- Olive Oil: This will be the base for all of the flavorings, and we’ll be pouring the final mixture over the olives to complete the dish.

 How to make Mediterranean marinated olives